Persuade, Convince

 prompting

-This lexical basis is a rich source of semantic orientations and oppositions whose exploitation could contribute to the reflection on the diversity of the expected effects of discourse.
+This lexical base is a rich source of semantic orientations and oppositions the exploitation of which could contribute to a reflection on the diversity of expected effects of discourse.

 To persuade and to convince are equivalent in many contexts.